authelia/authelia/docs/content/en/configuration/identity-providers/openid-connect/clients.md

 *__Important Note:__ It is recommended that this isn't configured at this time unless you know what you're doing.*

-The list of grant types this client is permitted to use in order to obtain access to the relevant tokens.
+The list of grant types this client is permitted to use in order to obtain access to the token endpoint to obtain the granted tokens.

 See the [Grant Types](../../../integration/openid-connect/introduction.md#grant-types) section of the [OpenID Connect 1.0 Integration Guide](../../../integration/openid-connect/introduction.md#grant-types) for more information.